AJVancattenburch/my_portfolio/README.md

 ## 👨‍💻 Getting Started [🔝](#-table-of-contents)
 To get started with this portfolio template, you will need to clone this repository to your local machine.
 You can do this by following the instructions below:

-1. Click on the green "Code" button located at the top right of the repository:
+1. Click on the green `<> Code ▾` button located at the top right of the repository:

     <p>
       <img src="https://i.ibb.co/4J6pZJg/image.png" class="img-fluid" width="75%" height="100%" />
     </p>